-Italian filmmaker Vittorio Cottafavi is best known for his dramatic historical epics, and though highly respected by a few French critics from the Cahiers du Cinema, he was generally regarded as merely competent by most reviewers.
-Born in Modena, Italy, Cottafavi first studied law, philosophy, and literature before enrolling in Rome's prestigious Centro Sperimentale du Cinematografia.
+Italian filmmaker Vittorio Cottafavi is best known for his dramatic historical epics, and though highly respected by a few French critics from the Cahiers du Cinema, he was generally regarded as competent by most reviewers.
+Born in Modena, Italy Cottafavi first studied law, philosophy and literature before enrolling in Rome's prestigious Centro Sperimentale du Cinematografia.
 He graduated in the late '30s and began working as a screenwriter.
-Cottafavi was an assistant director to both Alessandro Blasetti and Vittorio de Sica.
+Cottafavi then became an assistant director to both Alessandro Blasetti and Vittorio de Sica.
 In 1943, Cottafavi made his directorial debut in I Nostri Sogni.
-He abandoned feature filmmaking in the late '60s to begin helming television adaptations of classic literature.
+He abandoned feature filmmaking in the late 1960s to begin helming television adaptations of classic literature.